BloomTech-Labs/upnext/README.md

 # Seen My Kid

-_Seen My Kid_ allows event organizers to provide optional realtime scheduling updates to event attendees.
-Organizers are able to schedule events using a web application.
-A sign-up link can then be provided to attendees to sign up for realtime updates to the performance schedule.
-When a set completes and the next performance is queued, text messages or emails will be dispatched to inform subscribers.
+Seen My Kid allows event organizers to provide realtime scheduling updates to event attendees.
+Organizers are able to schedule events using a web application.A sign-up link will be provided to attendees to sign up for realtime performance schedule updates.
+When a performance completes and the next one is queued, text messages or emails will be dispatched to inform subscribers.

 ## Setup